Skip to main content

 "DocumentBase64": "JVBERi0xLjIDAgb2JqDQo..."

-If –OutputFormat=DATA is specified, then use of –PropertyName and –TranslationFile are not allowed.
+If -OutputFormat=DATA is specified, -PropertyName and -TranslationFilename cannot be used.

-If –OutputFormat is set to CSV, then a CSV file will be created from the members of the array that are in the container object specified by –CaptureTag.
+If -OutputFormat=CSV, a CSV file is created from the members of the array in the container object specified by -CaptureTag.

 -PropertyName